adulau/pdns-qof/README.md

 This document describes the output format used between Passive DNS query interface.
 The output format description includes also a common meaning per Passive DNS system.

-This format originated as a discussion between Aaron Kaplan, Paul Vixie, Henry Stern and Alexandre (Adulau) in ~ 2011.
+This format originated as a discussion between Aaron Kaplan, Paul Vixie, Henry Stern and Alexandre Dulaunoy (Adulau) in ~ 2011.
 It was submitted to the IETF in 2014 and since then had a few minor updates.
+The last revision was publish the 11th February 2022.

 It is being used by multiple operators of passive DNS services to offer an identical output format for queries to a passive DNS database.
 This allows the person issuing the query to combined and/or compare results.